 I have a chronic dandelion problem in my yard.
 I pull them up, I spray them and run them over with the lawn mower again and again and again, and yet they keep coming back.
-But that is for one very simple reason: I haven’t pulled up the roots.
+But that’s for one very simple reason: I haven’t pulled up the roots.

 It’s the same problem with our old sinful life.
-We can try “weeding out” the thoughts, desires and actions that appear on the surface in our day to day living, but if we don’t get at the root those same patterns of sin will reappear over and over again, robbing us of the transformation that Paul spoke about in Romans 12:2.
+We can try “weeding out” the thoughts, desires, and actions that appear on the surface in our day-to-day living, but if we don’t get at the root, those same patterns of sin will reappear over and over again.
+This will rob us of the transformation that Paul spoke about in Romans 12:2.

-Paul’s talking about all of us, but he specifically has in mind that moment in the garden of Eden where the first man and woman embraced Satan’s lie that eating the fruit would make them “like God”.
-(Gen. 3:5) By eating it Adam and Eve demonstrated their desire and willingness to replace God’s Law (i.e. the Creator’s rule over his Creation) with their own law (i.e. the Creation’s rule of itself).
+Paul is talking about all of us, but he specifically has in mind that moment in the garden of Eden where the first man and woman embraced Satan’s lie that eating the fruit would make them “like God” (Genesis 3:5).
+By eating it, Adam and Eve demonstrated their desire and willingness to replace God’s Law (i.e. the Creator’s rule over his creation) with their own law (i.e. the creation’s rule of itself).

-Paul then points to the direct consequences for this exchange by his clear use of the word “therefore”.
+Paul then points to the direct consequences of this exchange by his clear use of the word “therefore”.